AlexsLemonade/resources-portal/docs/api/import_materials.md

 Name                           | Type   | Description
 -------------------------------|--------|---
 import_type                    | string | The type of resource being imported.
-Options include: ["SRA"]. run_accession                  | int    | The accession code for the run represeting the SRA material, in the form "SRR123456". organization_id                | int    | The ID of the organization that this material will be owned by. grant_id                       | int    | The ID of the grant that this material will be associated with.
+Options include: ["SRA"]. study_accession                | int    | The accession code for the study represeting the SRP material, in the form "SRP123456". organization_id                | int    | The ID of the organization that this material will be owned by. grant_id                       | int    | The ID of the grant that this material will be associated with.